Cluster Headaches During Pregnancy: What Do You Do?

 The severe, sudden onset of cluster headache attacks takes away my option of saying no to treatment.
 Luckily, high-flow oxygen is perfectly safe to abort attacks during pregnancy, but what other options are there?
 What if I was part of that small percentage of folks who don't respond to oxygen therapy?
 The alternative treatments that often work miracles for cluster headaches such as psilocybin mushrooms have been linked to early miscarriage and, for obvious reasons, aren't recommended during pregnancy.

 According to a 2010 study, high-flow oxygen is the "most appropriate" treatment to abort attacks in pregnant patients, as well as first-line for anyone with cluster headaches.
 Oxygen therapy was followed by nasal spray sumatriptan and nasal lidocaine, which are Pregnancy Category B drugs, meaning, "Animal reproduction studies have failed to demonstrate a risk to the fetus, and there are no adequate and well-controlled studies in pregnant women."
-Nasal spray sumatriptan is not ideal to abort cluster headache attacks quickly as the injectable form works faster and more effectively.
+Nasal spray sumatriptan is not ideal for aborting cluster headache attacks quickly as the injectable form works faster and more effectively.
 However, the nasal spray can still offer relief in 15-20 minutes.1,2

 The same study stated Verapamil and steroids are the preferred preventive treatment options in pregnant patients.
 Still, both of them are Category C, meaning “Animal reproduction studies have shown an adverse effect on the fetus and there are no adequate and well-controlled studies in humans, but potential benefits may warrant use of the drug in pregnant women despite potential risks."
-However, the study did not mention melatonin, a vitamin supplement commonly used at nighttime as a preventive treatment for cluster headaches.
-This is theorized to work because melatonin production is in the pineal gland and involved in circadian rhythms, which is disrupted and decreased in cluster headache patients.

 Is melatonin safe to take during pregnancy?